haffinnih/git-flow-demo/README.md

 # Git-flow Demo

-This is a repo for demonstrating git-flow
+This is a repo for demonstrating Gitflow workflow utilizing the git-flow library.

 Verison: 0.2.1